aksh-ds/Akshata.github.io/README.md

-# Hello, welcome to my profile!
+# Hello, Welcome to my profile!

 ## About Me
 - MSc in Big Data Science (Distinction)